Mueller-Navelet jets at the LHC: hunting data with azimuthal distributions

-In Fig.\tref{fig:phi} we show $\LL$ (upper) and $\NLLp$ (lower) predictions for Mueller-Navelet azimuthal distributions at natural (left) and BLM (right) scales, calculated at $\DY=3,5,7$.
-A first glance at left plots fairly confirms the possibility of studying our distributions at natural scales, the instability emerging in $R_{nm}$ ratios (see Section\tref{ssec:Rnm}) being absent here.
-Then, a clear evidence of high-energy dynamics rises from the presented analysis.
-The general trend consists in the presence of a definite peak when $\varphi = 0$.
-At this value, the two jets are produced back-to-back.
-In all the cases the peak height substantially lowers when $\DY$ increases, whereas the width of the distribution slightly broadens.
 As predicted by BFKL, the weight of the secondary gluon radiation, emitted with a strong ordering in rapidity, grows with $\DY$.
 This leads to a downtrend of the jet azimuthal correlation, so that the amount of back-to-back events falls off.
 The distance between peaks taken at different $\DY$-values is generally smaller in $\NLLp$ cases.
 This is in line with the recorrelation pattern generated by NLL contributions both in the kernel and in the jet impact factors (see a related discussion in Section\tref{ssec:Rnm}).
 Furthermore, we note that variations of distribution shapes when passing from natural scales to BLM ones (from left to right plots) are more evident at $\LL$ and milder at $\NLLp$.
 In particular, these variations are quantitatively smaller then the ones observed in $R_{n0}$ ratios (Fig.\tref{fig:Rn0}).

+A clear physical explanation for the fact that azi\-muth\-al-angle distributions suffer from instabilities less than azimuthal coefficients, which are themselves physical observable, is lacking.
+We argue that some cancellation is at play among different harmonics, producing a compensation of the instabilities affecting the different Fourier terms.
+The region around $\varphi$=0 is affected by Sudakov resummation effects and the strong peak around zero could make hard the to distinguish between the calculations away from this region.
+However, this peak is broad enough to possibly leave out a window useful for comparison with data and/or other approaches.

-Unfortunately, CMS data available so far are for a limited number of $R_{nm}$ correlations, with $n$ ranging from 1 to 3, and $m$ from 0 to 2\tcite{Khachatryan:2016udy}.
-Is it still possible, however, to compare the experimental signal, obtained by a suitable combination of those data, with predictions for azimuthal-angle observables derived from distributions in Eq.\eref{dsigma_dphi}, as presented in Section\tref{ssec:hunting_data}.
+By starting from CMS data available for the first $R_{nm}$ correlations, namely the ones with $n$ ranging from 1 to 3, and $m$ from 0 to 2\tcite{Khachatryan:2016udy}, is it possible to compare the experimental signal, obtained by a suitable combination of those data, with predictions for azimuthal-angle observables derived from distributions in Eq.\eref{dsigma_dphi}, as presented in Section\tref{ssec:hunting_data}.